tsokawing/github-avatar-generator/README.md

 ## Technologies

 Made with Preact using domtoimage, file-saver and react-colorful.
-Hosted on GitHub Pages.
+Hosted on Vercel.

 ## CLI Commands